 Part 3: emergency hotel exit drills..

-Ok, so this could save your life one day… Or get you in a lot of trouble….
-Recently whilst staying in a luxury resort few days, a good friend of mine and I decided that if we were to start a fire (accidentally of course), we wouldn’t know how to get out of the building if the lifts were not working and no one was there to carry us to safety..
+Recently whilst staying in a luxury resort few days, a good friend of mine and I decided that if we were to start a fire (accidentally of course), we wouldn’t know how to get out of the building if the lifts were not working and no one was there to carry us to safety.

-So after a case of beer and a bottle of Tequila, we went for an exploratory search on the hotels emergency exits and staff corridors..
-I’d recommend you do the same for the next hotel you stay, because if you do accidentally start a fire or for some reason a fire breaks out, you will want to be the first ones out..
-Safety first, as i always say..
+So after a case of beer and a bottle of Tequila, we went for an exploratory search on the hotels emergency exits and staff corridors.
+I’d recommend you do the same for the next hotel you stay, because if you do accidentally start a fire or for some reason a fire breaks out, you will want to be the first ones out.
+Safety third, as I always say.

 Unfortunately for this Travel Survival Guide, there are no photos of my own for you to view – it was a stealth mission.
-But if you ask the nice people at hotel we were staying at, I’m sure they wouldn’t mind sharing their security videos and photographs with you..
+But if you ask the nice people at the hotel we were staying at, I’m sure they wouldn’t mind sharing their security videos and photographs with you.

 It is also wise to have your story straight.. or to have no story at all.
 This will increase the success rate of these missions, remembering you should be running these drills in every place you visit from now on.

-All that is left for you to think about is actually exiting the building or complex in a quite and orderly fashion, and some time later making a successful re-entry of the building, preferably using the main front entrance (making sure to wait for the concierge to open the door for you to allow you to enter).
+All that is left for you to think about is actually exiting the building or complex in a quiet and orderly fashion, and sometime later making a successful re-entry of the building, preferably using the main front entrance (making sure to wait for the concierge to open the door for you to allow you to enter).